 Prior to 2020, we entered into a \$50 million revolving credit facility with a subsidiary of NL secured with approximately 35.2 million shares of the common stock of Kronos held by NL's subsidiary as collateral.
 Outstanding borrowings under the credit facility bear interest at the prime rate plus 1.875% per annum, payable quarterly, with all amounts due on December 31, 2023.
 The maximum principal amount which may be outstanding from time-to-time under the credit facility is limited to 50% of the value of the Kronos stock using the most recent closing price.
 The credit facility contains a number of covenants and restrictions which, among other things, restrict NL's subsidiary's ability to incur additional debt, incur liens, and merge or consolidate with, or sell or transfer substantially all of NL's subsidiary's assets to, another entity, and require NL's subsidiary to maintain a minimum specified level of consolidated net worth.
-Upon an event of default (as defined in the credit facility), Valhi will be entitled to terminate its commitment to make further loans to NL's subsidiary, declare the outstanding loans (with interest) immediately due and payable, and exercise its rights with respect to the collateral under the loan documents.
-Such collateral rights include, upon certain insolvency events with respect to NL's subsidiary or NL, the right to purchase all of the Kronos common stock at a purchase price equal to the aggregate market value, less amounts owing to Valhi under the loan documents, and up to 50% of such purchase price may be paid by Valhi in the form of an unsecured promissory note bearing interest at the prime rate plus 2.75% per annum, payable quarterly, with all amounts due no later than five years from the date of purchase.
+Upon an event of default (as defined in the credit facility), Valhi will be entitled to terminate its commitment to make further loans to NL's subsidiary declare the outstanding loans (with interest) immediately due and payable, and exercise its rights with respect to the collateral under the loan documents.
+Such collateral rights include, upon certain insolvency events with respect to NL's subsidiary or NL, the right to purchase all of the Kronos common stock at a purchase price equal to the aggregate market value, less amounts owing to Valhi under the loan documents, and up to 50% of an unsecured promissory note bearing interest at the prime rate plus 2.75% per annum, payable quarterly, with all amounts due no later than five years from the date of purchase, with the remainder of such purchase price payable in cash at the date of purchase.
 We also eliminate any such intercompany borrowings in our Condensed Consolidated Financial Statements.
-Prior to 2020 NL's subsidiary borrowed \$.5 million under this facility, no additional amounts have been borrowed since then, and \$.5 million is outstanding under this facili
+Prior to 2020 NL's subsidiary as form the date of purchase.
+We also eliminate any such intercompany borrowings in our Condensed Consolidated Financ

 We have an unsecured revolving demand promissory note with Kronos which, as amended, provides for borrowings from Kronos of up to \$40 million.
 We eliminate any such intercompany borrowings in our Condensed Consolidated Financial Statements.
 The facility, as amended, is due on demand, but in any event no earlier than December 31, 2022.
-We had no borrowings from Kronos under this facility during the first three months of 2021, and there was no outstanding balance at March 31, 2021.
-We could borrow \$40.0 million under our current intercompany facility with Kronos at March 31, 2021.
+We had no borrowings from Kronos under this facility during the first six months of 2021, and there was no outstanding balance at June 30, 2021.
+We could borrow \$40.0 million under our current intercompany facility with Kronos at June 30, 2021.
 Kronos' obligation to loan us money under this note is at Kronos' discretion.

 We also have an unsecured revolving demand promissory note with CompX which, as amended, provides for borrowings from CompX of up to \$40 million.
 We eliminate any such intercompany borrowings in our Condensed Consolidated Financial Statements.
 The facility, as amended, is due on demand, but in any event no earlier than December 31, 2022.
-We had gross borrowings of \$11.6 million and gross repayments of \$11.9 million during the first three months of 2021, and \$29.2 million was outstanding at

-March 31, 2021.
-We could borrow \$10.8 million under our current intercompany facility with CompX at March 31, 2021.
+We had gross borrowings of \$18.7 million and gross repayments of \$22.2 million during the first six months of 2021, and \$26.0 million was outstanding at June 30, 2021.
+We could borrow \$14.0 million under our current intercompany facility with CompX at June 30, 2021.
 CompX's obligation to loan us money under this note is at CompX's discretion.